terminatorul/Win-ScriptInvoke/README.md

 ## Installation
 To install the file type handler you should:
 - choose a system-wide installation directory and clone or copy the script there.
 I used `C:\Local\invoke_perl_shebang.cmd`.
-You could add the location to your PATH, and you should no longer need the absolute file name.
+You could add the location to your `PATH`, and you should no longer need the absolute file name.
 - choose the file extension, for example `.pl` for perl scripts, and a name for the file type, like `PerlScriptFile`.
 - remember to check that the file extension appears in `PATHEXT` environment variable.
 Append the extension, separated with `;`, if needed, like: `setx PATHEXT=%PATHEXT%;.pl`.
-- start a `cmd` window as administrator and run the below commands:
+- start a `cmd` window as Administrator and run the below commands:
 ```
     Assoc .pl=PerlScriptFile
     FType PerlScriptFile="C:\Local\invoke_perl_shebang.cmd" "%1" %*